CruzHacks/cruzhacks-organizer-challenges/backend-challenge.md

 ### Security Rules

-Security is a very serious part of being a software engineer, especially when it comes to user information.
+Security is a very serious part of being a software engineer at CruzHacks, especially when it comes to user information.
 For all endpoints include authentication to ensure that only specific users are able to reach the endpoint.
 We don't expect a full implementation of creating and signing tokens with timeouts but we do want to see you implement some level of security within the endpoints to ensure that only certain users can access our endpoints.
 We recommend that you check out [jwt](https://jwt.io/) if you want to get an idea of authentication.

 ### Our Testing